bounceme/restclient.vim/Readme.md

-An interactive HTTP client for Emacs in vim
+## An interactive HTTP client for Emacs in vim

+[restclient.el](https://github.com/pashky/restclient.el) which you can use in Vim!

+*there is overhead, less than you might think though, around 300ms*